stigbd/angular-tour-of-heroes/README.md

 Based on [angular.io tutorial](https://angular.io/tutorial)

-An experimental project to learn Angular 2 and jwt.
+An experimental project to learn Angular 2, angular cli and jwt.

 ## Requirements